-The Community Mentor (CM) position requires enthusiastic, articulate students who possess a strong work ethic, outstanding written and oral communication skills, are extremely organized, dependable, and highly self-motivated.
+The Community Mentor (CM) position requires enthusiastic, articulate students who possess a strong work ethic, outstanding written and oral communication skills, and are extremely organized, dependable, and highly self-motivated.
 The primary role of the CM is to serve as a liaison between the Community Based Learning (CBL) office, community partners, students enrolled in CBL courses, and faculty by communicating through email, meetings, and site visits.
 Specifically, CMs will be expected to:

 - Participate in fall and spring training

 - Facilitate an on-campus orientation (CBL logistics, policies, and procedures) and driver certification (part one) for CBL students

 - Assist community partner with their agency orientation (as needed)

 - Engage in on-going communication with various constiutents involved in the CBL experience